alanx1234/SummonerInsights/README.md

 # Final Model

 In this section, we'll construct a final model that improves up on our baseline model that used two features.
-To do so, we will:
+To do so, we will do the following:

 1. **Feature Engineering**: Engineer at least two new features from our variables of interest.
 2. **Hyperparameter Search**: Perform a hyperparameter search using `GridSearchCV` to find the best hyperparameters for `RandomForestClassifier`.